-Vic’s CoppaTrek!
+Victoria’s CoppaTrek!

 CoppaTrek!
-Isle of Skye · 14 June 2025 to 20 June 2025 · Start fundraising for this event
+Isle of Skye · 14 June 2025 to 20 June 2025 ·

 Welcome to my fundraising page for CoppaFeel!

 In June, I will set out on a challenging, extraordinary and possibly life-changing trek, all in the name of checking chests.
 Along with Giovanna Fletcher and some other famous faces, I will embark on a 5 day trek on the Isle of Skye, in a bid to raise funds towards CoppaFeel's life-saving mission.
+I need to raise £2,500.

 For those who don’t know, here’s how it all started and where I’m at now…On 31.07.24, I was diagnosed with triple-positive breast cancer.
 The lump from an enlarged lymph node under my armpit (not a lump in my breast) had alerted me to a problem.
 It appeared suddenly, on 28.06.24, and was large and very painful.
-I was reassured it was nothing of concern and given antibiotics, but my ‘curious’ nature landed me in the breast clinic having a mamogram (which was completely clear!) and a biopsy (which the stains later confirmed breast cancer).
-On 07.08.24, after an anxious week-long wait I was told even though the cancer had migrated it’d not metastasised and is curative.
+I was reassured it was nothing of concern and given antibiotics, but my ‘curious’ nature landed me in the breast clinic having a mammogram (which was completely clear!) and a biopsy (which the stains later confirmed breast cancer).
+On 07.08.24, after an anxious week-long wait I was told even though the cancer had migrated, it had not metastasised and is curative.
 However, my cancer is occult and has not been found in my breast, still.

 Thanks so much for your donation & support.